SpotIM/react-sdk/README.md

 ## Tracking OpenWeb's Custom Events

-OpenWeb provides multiple custom events indicates when a particular event was occurred.
+OpenWeb provides multiple custom events indicates when a particular event occurred.
 It can be useful in tracking engagement or for triggering unrelated functionality outside of OpenWeb's products.

 List of all of our events can be found here: https://developers.openweb.com/docs/event-listener-reference

 ### Usage

+Tracking events can be enabled only when using OpenWebProvider implementation, by passing tracking as prop to OpenWebProvider component.

+The `tracking` prop is an object mapping between event-name (listed [here](https://developers.openweb.com/docs/event-listener-reference)) to handler function.
+Each function will be triggered when the event is dispatched by any of OpenWeb's products.
+The custom event is passed to the function as its only argument.

+In case the event has any associated payload to it, it can be accessed by referencing to `event.detail.payload`.

 ```typescript
 import { OpenWebProvider } from '@open-web/react-sdk';